darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 (*)

 We already note this feature of our mode identification --- i.e. that the quadrupole triplets straddle the radial and dipole modes --- in the manuscript.
-Our choice of likelihood-ratio $H_1$ test (rather than the logistically easier $H_0$ or single-peak $H_1$ tests described in Basu & Chaplin 2017) is intended specifically to address this, as these other tests only determine whether or not oscillation power in specific frequency bins or ranges can be assessed to be genuine, and do not consider the possibility of overlapping modes.
-By contrast, the likelihood-ratio test that we have used is capable of rejecting modes even if they lie on frequency bins genuinely exhibiting oscillation power (as is the case for our lowest-order quadrupole mode --- the only one rejected by the test).
+Our choice of likelihood-ratio $H_1$ test (rather than e.g. the logistically easier $H_0$ or single-peak $H_1$ tests described in Basu & Chaplin 2017) is intended specifically to address this, as these other tests only determine whether or not oscillation power in specific frequency bins or ranges can be assessed to be genuine, and do not consider the possibility of overlapping modes.
+By contrast, the likelihood-ratio test that we have used is capable of assessing modes not to be significant even if they lie on frequency bins genuinely exhibiting oscillation power (as is the case for our lowest-order quadrupole mode --- the only one not accepted by the test).
 We hope that our results reassure the referee that our identification of peaks is not spurious.
 Moreover, as we describe below, our identification of dipole modes requires an identification of quadrupole modes also to be supplied in this fashion, from other a priori considerations.

 > 2) The remark above indicates that, contrary to the claim of the authors (lines 307-310), the determination of the mode widths is a crucial step in the analysis.

 (*)

-Given that the SNR is sufficient to yield statistical evidence for quadrupole modes, we are not sure how the above statement is salient to our analysis.
+Given that the SNR is sufficient to yield statistical evidence for quadrupole modes, we are not sure how the above statement follows from the previous remark.
+We would appreciate if the referee could share their reasoning.

 > 3) The absence of a clear quadrupole signal raises strong doubt about the identification of the spectrum in terms of solar=like oscillations.
 To assess the detection of solar-like oscillations, the authors have to justify the presence of a clear dipole signal, and the absence of a clear quadrupole signal.